If you’re looking for a reason to invest in gold, a legendary pop star may have given you one.

 For the first decade of the 21st century, gold was a good investment.
 It lived up to its reputation as a safe haven, as investors flocked to it after the dot-com bubble burst in 2000 and after the Great Recession of 2008-09.
 Gold is a nice hedge when stocks are plummeting and the dollar is losing value.

-Since 2011, however, both stocks and the dollar have been on the rise; the dollar has achieved its highest value in 14 years, and stocks are touching new record highs on almost a weekly basis.
+Since 2011, however, both stocks and the dollar have been on the rise; the dollar has achieved its highest value in 14 years, and stocks are again touching new record highs on an almost weekly basis.

 Just look at this 100-year chart of gold, courtesy of Macrotrends:

 This chart is adjusted for inflation, which is why gold prices technically topped around 1980.
 But you can see the trend: when gold prices go in one direction, they tend to stay in that direction for a looong time—at least a decade or two.
 From their 1980 peak until their 2001 turnaround, gold prices were on a downward slog.
 Then they spent a whole decade on the uptick.
-Now we’re roughly five years into another bear market for gold.
-If history is any guide, a true turnaround in gold is likely years away.
+Now we’re in the process of learning whether we’re on our way out another bear market for gold which, unfortunately, doesn’t allow us to determine if we’re in a true turnaround for gold.

 Translation: you shouldn’t invest in gold anytime soon, no matter how much money the yellow metal may or may not have made for Prince!
-Now, most people (aside from filthy-rich pop stars known for being a bit … quirky) don’t invest in physical gold; they invest in gold stocks.
-And gold stocks have performed even worse over the last five years.
-The VanEck Gold Miners ETF (GDX) has lost more than half its value since the beginning of 2012, even after last year’s run-up:
+Now, most people (aside from filthy-rich pop stars known for being a bit… quirky) don’t invest in physical gold; they invest in gold stocks.
+And gold stocks have performed even worse over the last ten years.
+The VanEck Gold Miners ETF (GDX) has lost a little under half its value since the beginning of 2011, even after this year’s run-up:

 When gold prices fall, gold stocks tend to fall even further.
-The reverse of that is true too, and value investors who made the savvy decision to invest in gold miners at their late-2015 bottom and sold sometime over the summer made quite a profit.
-(Just ask any subscriber to our Cabot Top Ten Trader advisory, where gold stocks were a frequent momentum-based recommendation of analyst Mike Cintolo in the first half of last year.)
+The reverse of that is true too, and value investors who made the savvy decision to invest in gold miners earlier this year and sold sometime over the summer made quite a profit.

 But gold is a fickle commodity, and any run-up is short-lived.
 If you’re investing for the long haul, it’s best to steer clear—at least until the next stock market crash.